gillian-guide/gillian-guide.github.io/docs/contact-me.en.md

 title: Discord Server
 description: Got some questions?
 Found another great mod worth mentioning?
 Found an issue with the guide?
-Make sure to direct it to me!
+Just want to chat with other GTA IV fans?
+Visit my Discord server!

 # Discord Server
 Got some questions?
 Found another great mod worth mentioning?
 Found an issue with the guide?
 Just want to chat with other GTA IV fans?
 Visit my Discord server!